GalaxySwapperOfficial/Galaxy-Swapper-v2/README.md

 Galaxy Swapper v2 is a free Fortnite skin changer built in WPF that allows you to modify your game files to replace a cosmetic you own with a cosmetic you desire, all with ease.
 We have also developed a simple and user-friendly user-interface for your convenience.

+## Compiling
+I prefer to use vscdoe for this if you dont want to use this to compile find out how yourself.

+Just clone the project and click the compile button found at the top, this will create a folder called bin/debug/net7.0windows (or something similar to this) in this folder there should be an exe called Galaxy Swapper v2.exe

+If this didnt work feel free to contact me on twitter(linked below)

 ## Social media links
 * [Discord of galaxy swapper](https://galaxyswapperv2.com/Discord)
 * [Website of the official Galaxy swapper](https://galaxyswapperv2.com)